 What were the most famous prophecies of the Oracle of Delphi?

 The story of Croesus, the fabulously wealthy king of Lydia, is the classic warning about Delphic ambiguity.
-Told by the oracle that if he made war on Persia he would destroy a great empire, Croesus confidently attacked, only to discover that the empire destroyed was his own.
+Told by the oracle that that war on Persia destroyed a great empire, Croesus confidently attacked, only to discover that the empire destroyed was his own.
 Equally celebrated is the wooden walls prophecy delivered to the Athenians as the Persian army advanced.
 The Pythia’s grim response spoke of safety in wooden walls, and the statesman Themistocles argued this meant the Athenian fleet rather than a wooden palisade on the Acropolis.
 His interpretation led to the decisive Greek naval victory at Salamis, an event that helped preserve Greek independence.

 Most visitors reach the sanctuary from the capital, and a well-organised excursion such as a Delphi day trip from Athens makes it easy to stand where these prophecies were sought.
 Carved at the entrance to the Temple of Apollo were short maxims attributed to the Seven Sages, above all gnothi seauton, know thyself, and meden agan, nothing in excess.
 These phrases distilled a whole ethic of self-knowledge and moderation and were quoted endlessly by later philosophers, so that Delphi shaped Greek thought not only through its predictions but through the wisdom inscribed in its stones.